Please check this page and I will keep you updated on the situation as it develops.

 Fr Patrick Ryan

-INSTRUCTIONS FOR ALL WHO WISH TO ATTEND MASS AT HOLY FAMILY
+WHEN THE DOORS OF THE CHURCH ARE OPENED THE FOLLOWING INSTRUCTIONS WILL APPLY FOR ALL WHO WISH TO ATTEND MASS AT HOLY FAMILY

 - Entrance and exit doors will be held open at the beginning and end of Mass to prevent people from touching door handles, knobs, or push plates.